Joe Wright's film takes the complicated route and confuses the audience in the process

 and effort to develop stories like Nathaniel’s, etc. And though this is all apparently true to life there are so many strands here I’m

-The Soloist.
+not sure what we’re meant to take away from The Soloist.
 We’re not in save a soul territory for long – once redeemed, the redeemer

 and his subject must figure out their responsibility to each other.
 Wright deserves points for making the attempt to tell the story